DSD-DBS/capella-collab-manager/docs/user/docs/sessions/flows/t4c.md

 ---

 !!!
 Info
-    Please [request a session](/sessions/request/) before you continue with the instructions here.
+    Please [request a session](../request.md) before you continue with the instructions here.

 1. You have to set you own password for each TeamForCapella repository you have access to.
-Please navigate to [Profile](/settings).
+Please navigate to <a href="/settings" target="_blank">Profile</a>.
 Here you should see the User settings section, where you can set your password:
     ![Set T4C password](t4c_password.png)

 2. Go back to your session